Steam is a feature of many higher end dryers these days.

 Dryers with steam seem to be an option in almost every dryer brand for a premium.

+First, let's talk about how steam is used in a dryer.
 There are three main steam cycles available on dryers.

 One of the most common is a steam refresh cycle.
 This cycle adds moisture and heat to the clothes left in the dryer too long.
 At the end of the cycle, the dryer runs at a lower temperature to help release wrinkles.